 The LMS Physician Wellness Program (PWP), has completed its eighth year and now covers its entire membership, from medical students to retired physicians.
-The PWP provides free counseling sessions, eight per calendar year, to address life’s normal difficulties with a psychologist group contracted by LMS.
+The PWP provides free eight counseling sessions, twelve for medical students, per calendar year, to address life’s normal difficulties with a psychologist group contracted by LMS.
 This service is completely confidential.
 LMS pays a monthly invoice based on the number of visits, no names.
-The LMS PWP service started in January 2016 and expanded to include all University of Kentucky Graduate Medical Education residents and fellows in July 2016 and then to all UK medical students in May 2020.
-The pandemic caused our psychology group to utilize teletherapy which enabled them to cover all UK residents and medical students at all campus locations in Kentucky.
-Our psychology group now does both in-person and teletherapy sessions.
-The PWP, since its inception, has provided over 2,700 counseling sessions for active physicians, residents and fellows, and medical students.
-In 2022, as of November 30, 982 sessions were used, a couple hundred more sessions than the previous year.
+The LMS PWP service started in January 2016 and expanded to include all University of Kentucky Graduate Medical Education residents and fellows in July 2016, then to all UK medical students in May 2020, and LMS retired physicians in November 2023.
+The PWP, since its inception, has provided over 3,700 counseling sessions.
 The LMS PWP is a model that we have helped replicate in many other medical societies throughout the country.
 LMS has expanded the PWP to include quarterly Mindfulness-Based Stress Reduction Workshops.
 We piloted this workshop in the Spring of 2023 to great reviews from members.

 Goal 2: Physician Leadership Development

 LMS continued to support the Kentucky Physician Leadership Institute (KPLI).
 KMA’s KPLI launched its inaugural year in 2017.
 This program focuses on developing physician leaders through four, two-day overnight sessions on topics of personal leadership, business leadership, advocacy leadership, and leadership on a critical health care issue.
 The sessions are led by a talented faculty team from Butler University.
-LMS has sent fifteen physicians to the KPLI program since its inaugural year in 2017, including two physicians in 2022.
+LMS has sent eighteen physicians to the KPLI program since its inaugural year in 2017, including three physicians in 2023.
 Feedback from LMS KPLI participants was entirely positive.
-LMS will fund three more slots for the 2023 class.
+LMS will fund at least three more slots for the 2023 class.
 Contact LMS if you are interested and want more information.

 Goal 3: Support for Early Career Physicians/Students

 LMS continued to support three longstanding programs to support our medical students.
-LMS held its seventh “Career Chats” event in September 2022, having cancelled the event in 2020 and 2021 due to the pandemic.
-Career Chats has medical students chatting with physicians representing over fifteen specialties.
-This event, which includes catered food and refreshments, typically attracts over 120 medical students and 50 physicians, and gets positive reviews by all.
-LMS will host the 2023 Career Chat event on September 21, 2023, at the Signature Club.
+LMS held its eighth “Career Chats” event in September 2023, having cancelled the event in 2020 and 2021 due to the pandemic.
+Career Chats has medical students chatting with physicians representing over two dozen specialties.
+LMS will host the 2024 Career Chat event in September 2023, at the Signature Club.
 Contact LMS if you like represent your specialty at the event.

 A new program started in 2019 was the LMS Foundation Medical Student Emergency Relief Program.
 This program provides grants to medical students, those who otherwise do not have a means of support, to address life emergencies.
 The program works with the UK College of Medicine office of student affairs to identify those students that need assistance.

-LMS awarded hundreds of dollars to medical students with its 8th Annual LMS Essay Contest orchestrated by the LMS Editorial Board which is led by Dr. Robert Granacher.
-The medical students wrote excellent essays on what ignited their passion to enter the practice of medicine.
+LMS awarded hundreds of dollars to medical students with its ninth Annual LMS Essay Contest orchestrated by the LMS Editorial Board which is led by Dr. Robert Granacher.

 Goal 4: Legislative Advocacy